 Europe’s Green Deal and the Challenges of Renewable Power

-The French-American Foundation will host a Transatlantic Forum on Wednesday, April 14 at 1:00 pm ET to discuss climate change and energy policy in the EU.
-The event will feature guest speaker Stephen Gross, Director of the Center for European and Mediterranean Studies at New York University (NYU), and moderator Bhama Ramkhelawon (Young Leader ’19), Assistant Professor in the Department of Surgery and Cell Biology and the Director of the Vascular Research Program at New York University Langone Medical Center.
+The French-American Foundation hosted a Transatlantic Forum on Wednesday, April 14 at 1:00 pm ET to discuss climate change and energy policy in the EU.
+The event featured guest speaker Stephen Gross, Director of the Center for European and Mediterranean Studies at New York University (NYU), and moderator Bhama Ramkhelawon (Young Leader ’19), Assistant Professor in the Department of Surgery and Cell Biology and the Director of the Vascular Research Program at New York University Langone Medical Center.

-The discussion will examine Europe’s response to climate change.
+The discussion examined Europe’s response to climate change.
 When Ursula von der Leyen became President of the European Commission in 2019, she announced a major set of initiatives to have the EU go carbon neutral in 2050 by expanding its Green energy infrastructure.
-This webinar will explore the policies behind this transition to renewable power, along with the challenges it faces in phasing out fossil fuels and the implications of this shift for transatlantic relations.
+This webinar explored the policies behind this transition to renewable power, along with the challenges it faces in phasing out fossil fuels and the implications of this shift for transatlantic relations.

 Stephen G. Gross is jointly appointed in the Department of History and the Center for European and Mediterranean Studies at NYU.
 After working for several years as an economist at the Bureau of Economic Analysis in Washington DC, he completed his PhD at UC Berkeley where he subsequently lectured with the International and Area Studies Program.
 In his research and teaching Dr. Gross is interested in 20th century Germany, European unification, European and international political economy, energy policy, and international relations.
 His first book, Export Empire, was published by Cambridge University Press in December 2015.
 He has also published on a variety of economic themes in German and European history in Central European History, Contemporary European History, German Politics and Society, and Eastern European Politics and Society, as well as in various book chapters.
 Read more.